Zainiddinnn/GIT-1/README.md

 *GitHub lets you (and others) work together on projects.*

 *GitHub essentials are:*
--Repositories
+- Repositories
--Branches
+- Branches
--Commits
+- Commits
--Pull Requests
+- Pull Requests
--Git (the version control software GitHub is built on)
+- Git (the version control software GitHub is built on)